univention/guardian/docs/guardian-manual/management-and-authorization-api.rst

    There is another endpoint, ``/guardian/management/apps`` which will also create a new app.
-   However, the ``register`` endpoint also does additional setup for the app, such as creating a :term:`guardian app admin` :term:`role` that can be used to manage the app.
+   However, the ``register`` endpoint also does additional setup for the app, such as creating a :term:`guardian app administrator` :term:`role` that can be used to manage the app.

    Unless you know what you are doing, please avoid the ``/guardian/management/apps`` endpoint.

-After registration, an app must at the bare minimum register the :term:`permissions<permission>` that it needs.
+After registration, an app must at the bare minimum register the :term:`permissions <permission>` that it needs.
-However, other Guardian objects are optional and may be manually created by a :term:`guardian app admin` later.
+However, other Guardian objects are optional and may be manually created by a :term:`guardian app administrator` later.

 .. _management-api-conditions: